keepassxreboot/keepassxc-browser/keepassxc-protocol.md

 3. All messages between the browser extension and KeePassXC are now encrypted.
 4. When keepassxc-browser sends a message it is encrypted with KeePassXC's public key, a random generated nonce and keepassxc-browser's secret key.
 5. When KeePassXC sends a message it is encrypted with keepassxc-browser's public key and an incremented nonce.
 6. Databases are stored based on the current public key used with `associate`.
+This public key used for indentification is not used again afterwards.
 A new key pair for data transfer is generated each time keepassxc-browser is launched.

 Encrypted messages are built with these JSON parameters:
 - action - `test-associate`, `associate`, `get-logins`, `get-logins-count`, `set-login`...